Data transfer object

 DTOs are simple objects that should not contain any business logic but may contain serialization and deserialization mechanisms for transferring data over the wire.

 This pattern is often incorrectly used outside of remote interfaces.
 This has triggered a response from its author where he reiterates that the whole purpose of DTOs is to shift data in expensive remote calls.

+In some languages, these can usually be represented as records (or structs).

 Terminology

 A value object is not a DTO.
 The two terms have been conflated by Sun/Java community in the past.

-For the model–view–viewmodel pattern, the data transfer object can be referred to as the viewmodel.
+Example

+The following is an example of a DTO, using a Java record.